ibizaman/rpi/README.md

 # RPI Installers

-This repository contains a bunch of scripts automating the installation of various things on a RPI 1 or 2.
+This repository contains a bunch of scripts automating the installation of various things on a RPI 1, 2 and 3.

 ## Prerequisites